tinyclues/spark-glue-data-catalog/README.md

 }
 ```

-Note the last 3 resources are mandatory for the the hive-compatible glue connector.
+Note the last 3 resources are mandatory for the the glue-compatible hive connector.

 Don't forget to also add S3 IAM permissions for Spark to be able to fetch table data!